 Rory devotes a substantial amount of time to pro bono matters as well.
 Among other things, Rory has drafted amicus briefs in cases addressing the rights of same-sex couples and immigrants, successfully challenged the removal of a Sudanese refugee seeking asylum in the United States, and overturned on appeal a criminal defendant’s sentence as unconstitutional and secured a materially lower one on remand.

 Prior to joining Mayer Brown in 2014, Rory served as a law clerk to Judge Marjorie O. Rendell of the Third Circuit Court of Appeals.
-Rory also spent a year as a litigation associate at another international law firm, during which time he briefed and argued a criminal appeal in the New York Supreme Court Appellate Division, First Department.
+Rory also spent a year as a litigation associate at another international law firm.
 Rory received his JD summa cum laude from the University of Pennsylvania Law School, where he was a comments editor on the Law Review.

 University of Pennsylvania Law School, JD, summa cum laude

 Order of the Coif; Comments Editor, University of Pennsylvania Law Review